lukas8920/pentaho-ms365-plugin/README.md

 ## Using the plugin

-1. Set up a client application in azure portal
+1. Set up a client application in azure portal - (wiki entry in progress)
 2. Create an MS365 connection in Pentaho with the access credentials taken from the azure portal
 3. Ready to use the additional MS365 steps of the plugin